The 2026 Online Chesapeake Writing Workshop: August 14-15, 2026

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s agent and editor faculty so far includes:

-- editor Leia Johnson (Phoenix Media & Books)
+• editor Leia M. Johnson (Phoenix Media & Books)

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
 This independent event is organized by coordinator Chuck Sambuchino of Writing Day Workshops.